Quuxplusone/goodcook/md/goodcook.md

 a very thin pancake.
 Cook until set, 25 to 30 seconds.
 Flip and cook the other side for just a few seconds.
 Do not allow the crepe to brown.
 Transfer the crepe to a plate.
-Continue making crepes until the batter is gone; it should make five crepes.
+Continue making crepes until the batter is gone; it should make three crepes.
 Separate them with parchment paper to keep them from sticking to each other.

 Season the beef tenderloin liberally with salt and pepper on all sides.